This article was last updated on Oct. 31, 2022.

 You’re sitting in your doctor’s office after being diagnosed with Type 2 diabetes External Site.
 Your head is spinning.
 It might be scary and overwhelming.
 “What does this mean for my health?”
 “I don’t even fully understand what diabetes is.”
 “How do I manage this condition?”

-“For many, shock and guilt are common feelings,” says Megan Munoz, RN, MSN, CMSRN, and certified diabetes educator (CDE) for UnityPoint Health in Cedar Rapids, Iowa.
+“For many, shock and guilt are common feelings,” says Megan Munoz, RN, MSN, CMSRN, and certified diabetes care and education specialist (CDCES) for UnityPoint Health in Cedar Rapids, Iowa.
 "But, you’re not alone."

 More than 30 million Americans External Site have Type 2 diabetes, and 38 percent of Americans have pre-diabetes.
 So, if you find yourself facing a Type 2 diabetes diagnosis, knowing the right questions to ask your doctor can help you feel empowered about your health.

-In addition to being a diabetes educator, Munoz is also the host of the diabetes podcast Type2andYou with Meg External Site and creator of a blog for people living with Type 2 diabetes External Site.
+In addition to being a diabetes educator, Munoz previously recorded podcast episodes for those living with Type 2 diabetes called Type2andYou with Meg External Site.
 She’s helped put together a list of common, valuable questions to discuss with your doctor about living with Type 2 diabetes.

 Learn how you were diagnosed